conradakunga/BlogCode/README.md

 ## December 2025

+**24 December 2025** - [Overriding EndPoint Authorization When Using A Single ASP.NET Carter Module In C# & .NET](https://www.conradakunga.com/blog/overriding-endpoint-authorization-when-using-a-single-aspnet-carter-module-in-c-net/) - Overriding authorization when using a single `Carter` modules.

+**23 December 2025** - [Overriding EndPoint Authorization When Using Multiple ASP.NET Carter Modules In C# & .NET](https://www.conradakunga.com/blog/overriding-endpoint-authorization-when-using-multiple-aspnet-carter-modules-in-c-net/) - Overriding authorization when using multiple `Carter` modules.

+**22 December 2025** - [Alternatively Setting Up Web API Endpoints To Collectively Require Authentication With Carter In C# & .NET](https://www.conradakunga.com/blog/alternatively-setting-up-web-api-endpoints-to-collectively-require-authentication-with-carter-in-c-net/) - How to require all endpoints be authorized when using a single `Carter` module.

+**21 December 2025** - [Setting Up Web API Endpoints To Collectively Require Authentication With Carter In C# & .NET](https://www.conradakunga.com/blog/setting-up-web-api-endpoints-to-collectively-require-authentication-with-carter-in-c-net/) - How to require all endpoints to use authorization when using multiple `Carter` modules.

 **19 December 2025** - [Setting Up Web API Endpoints To Collectively Require Authentication In C# & .NET](https://www.conradakunga.com/blog/setting-up-web-api-endpoints-to-collectively-require-authentication-in-c-net/) - Using `MapGroup` to secure multiple endpoints.

 **18 December 2025** - [Security Benefits of Path.Combine & DirectoryInfo in C# & .NET](https://www.conradakunga.com/blog/security-benefits-of-pathcombine-directoryinfo-in-c-net/) - Securing paths with `Path.Combine` and `DirectoryInfo`.